 - If your heart is set on going to the top, purchase your tickets waaaaay in advance.
 I tried to buy one three weeks prior to my trip, and all the dates and times were completely sold out!
 Please do spare yourself that disappointment.

-- Arc de Triomphe.
-Sure, it’s yet another iconic Paris landmark; but, to truly experience it, I recommend crossing to the middle of Champs Elysees, to a narrow strip of pavement marked for pedestrians.
+It’s yet another iconic Paris landmark, and to truly experience it, I recommend crossing to the middle of Champs Elysees, to a narrow strip of pavement marked for pedestrians.
 With cars whizzing past in both directions, follow the strip till you reach what is almost the very center of the intersection!
-Once there, take a million selfies and, if your camera has manual settings, have a little fun with the traffic and a sloooow shutter speed – especially at night.
+Once there, take a million selfies and, if your camera has manual settings, have a little fun with the traffic and a slow shutter speed – especially at night.

-- Feed pigeons at the Louvre.
 You know from my previous post that I didn’t actually tour the Louvre.
 I came.
-I saw (the Pyramid).
+I saw the Pyramid.
 I left.
 But, in between the ‘saw’ and the ‘left,’ I encountered a small crowd surrounding a man with pigeons perched on his outstretched arms.
-Insta story gold!
+Instagram story gold!
 I thought, so I recorded a video.
 Just as I finished recording, he approached me, grabbed my gloved hand, and filled it with birdseed.
 Before I could think – or even blink! – two birds were eating out of my palm.
 I gotta share this, too! were my first coherent thoughts, so with my other hand, I managed to snap a shot of my new feathered friends.
 It was a delightfully unexpected moment that brought Paris to life for me.
-So, just in case you don’t run into pigeon man, BYOB (irdseed) to the Louvre.
+So, just in case you don’t run into pigeon man, BYOB (as in birdseed) to the Louvre.

-- Eat authentic French food(s).
 Yes.
 Yes.
 Macarons count.
 But I encourage you to expand your French palate beyond those tempting, petite treats.
 Think fresh baked French bread, crepes, soufflé, foie gras, escargot.
-My French foods of choice were a crepe, bread, and escargot – and all lived up to the hype.
+My French foods of choice were a Nutella banana crepe, French bread, and escargot – and all lived up to the hype.
 Of course, I’m not saying you should only eat French food.
 (I ate sushi, too!)
-But, do go French for at least one meal.
+But, do have at least one French meal.